world-federation-of-advertisers/cross-media-measurement/docs/gke/kingdom-deployment.md

 ## Q/A

 ### Q1.
-How to generate the kingdom TLS Certificate?
+How to generate the Kingdom TLS Certificate?

-A: You are free to use whatever tools.
-One option is to use the `openssl CLI` following these steps.
+A: You are free to use any certificate authority you wish, for example the Certificate Authority Service within your Google Cloud project.
+For testing, you can create a CA on your own machine using OpenSSL.

 1.  install the latest openssl. for example, 3.0.1 on MAC or 1.1.1l on linux.
 2.  run the following commands